Maren Morris Admits Carrie Underwood Deserves EOTY Award ‘More Than Any Other Jabronies’

 “Queens supporting queens.
 We love to see it!!!” one person said.

-“PREACH MAREN PREACH!!! (and honestly, any woman in country music works and deserves it 1000 times more than…. *ahem*…)” another replied.
+“PREACH MAREN PREACH!!! (and honestly, any woman in country music works and deserves it 1000 times more than…. *ahem*…),” another replied.

 Notably, Carrie is up for the same award at another ceremony this year.
-The mom of two is nominated for Entertainer of the Year at the 2020 ACM Awards, which were supposed to take place in April but was pushed back to September due to the ongoing pandemic.
+The mom-of-two is nominated for Entertainer of the Year at the 2020 ACM Awards, which was supposed to take place in April but pushed back to September due to the ongoing pandemic.
 Though Garth is not nominated this time, Carrie is once again the only female artist going up against Luke Bryan, Eric Church, Luke Combs, and Thomas Rhett.